Infinite systolic groups are not torsion: Introduction

 \section{Introduction}

-Simply connected, nonpositively curved metric spaces, called $\mathrm{CAT}(0)$ spaces have been intensively studied for over 50 years, and they are one of the major parts of geometric group theory~\cite{bridson1999metric}.

-Because of a theorem by Gromov, the special place among $\mathrm{CAT}(0)$ spaces is occupied by $\mathrm{CAT}(0)$ cube complexes: a cube complex is $\mathrm{CAT}(0)$ if and only if it is simply connected and satisfies an easily checked, local combinatorial condition (links are flag).
+Simply connected nonpositively curved metric spaces, called $\mathrm{CAT}(0)$ spaces, have been intensively studied for over 50 years, and they are one of the major parts of geometric group theory~\cite{bridson1999metric}.
+Because of a theorem by Gromov, a special place among $\mathrm{CAT}(0)$ spaces is occupied by $\mathrm{CAT}(0)$ cube complexes: a cube complex is $\mathrm{CAT}(0)$ if and only if it is simply connected and satisfies an easily checked, local combinatorial condition (links are flag).

 Therefore naturally arises the question if there exists a similar characterization for simplicial complexes.
 A partial answer to that question is the notion of \emph{systolic complexes}.
-These are simply connected simplicial complexes, whose links also satisfy combinatorial condition called \emph{$k$-largeness}.
+These are simply connected simplicial complexes, whose links also satisfy certain combinatorial condition called \emph{$6$--largeness}.
 This makes them good analogues of $\mathrm{CAT}(0)$ cube complexes.
-This condition may be treated as an upper bound for simplicial curvature around the vertex, hence complexes with $k$-large links are also called complexes of simplicial nonpositive curvature (SNPC).
-The $k$-largeness condition is geometrically motivated by the $2$-dimensional case, where systolic complexes actually are $\mathrm{CAT}(0)$.
-In general case SNPC does not imply nor is implied by metric nonpositive curvature.
+This condition may be treated as an upper bound for simplicial curvature around the vertex, and hence complexes with $k$--large links for $k \geq 6$ are also called complexes of \emph{simplicial nonpositive curvature} (SNPC).
+The $k$--largeness condition is geometrically motivated by the $2$--dimensional case, where systolic complexes actually are $\mathrm{CAT}(0)$.
+In general case SNPC does not imply nor is implied by the metric nonpositive curvature.

+Systolic complexes were introduced by V.~Chepoi under the name \emph{bridged complexes} in \cite{chepoi2000graphs}, although their $1$--skeleta, the \emph{bridged graphs}, were studied earlier by V.~Chepoi, R.~E.~Jamison, M.~Farber and V. P. Soltan \cite{soltanchepo, farberjami, chepoialgo}.

-Systolic complexes were introduced independently by F. Haglund~\cite{haglund2003complexes} and by J. \'{S}wi\c{a}tkowski and T. Januszkiewicz~\cite{januszsimplicial}, though they were studied earlier by V.~Chepoi \cite{chepoi2000graphs} as \emph{bridged complexes}.
-Originally they were used to find word-hyperbolic groups of large cohomological dimension, that do not come from isometries of the hyperbolic $n$-space.
-However, systolic complexes turned to be an interesting object of study on their own.
-It has been shown that in many situations systolic complexes behave like $\mathrm{CAT}(0)$ spaces, and share many of their properties \cite{januszsimplicial}, \cite{przytycki2007systolic}, \cite{elsner2009flats}, \cite{elsner2009isometries}.
+In the context of group theory, systolic complexes were rediscovered independently by F.~Haglund~\cite{haglund2003complexes} and by J.~\'{S}wi\k{a}tkowski and T.~Januszkiewicz~\cite{januszsimplicial}, and they were used to construct word-hyperbolic groups of large cohomological dimension, that do not come from isometries of the hyperbolic $n$--space.
+However, systolic complexes turned out to be an interesting object of study on their own.
+It has been shown that in many situations systolic complexes behave like $\mathrm{CAT}(0)$ spaces, and share many of their properties \cite{januszsimplicial, przytycki2007systolic, elsner2009flats, elsner2009isometries}.